ezpaarse-project/ezpaarse/doc/features/metadata-enrichment.md

 ## Configuring ISTEX Middleware Call ##

-The ISTEX middleware use the istex-identifier found in the ECs to request metadatas using the [node-istex](hhttps://www.npmjs.com/package/node-istex)
+The ISTEX middleware use the istex-identifier found in the access events to request metadatas using the [node-istex](hhttps://www.npmjs.com/package/node-istex)

 ISTEX middleware is automatically activated on ISTEX logs